AdityaPhasu/VeggieRush/README.md

 ## Product-landing Page

-This project is focused on creating a greengrocer website.
+This project is focused on creating a greengrocer website promoting its app.
 The goal is to provide a convenient online space for people to buy fresh fruits and vegetables.

 ## Table of contents